ow/owen-home/_now/october-2019.md

 ---
 layout: now
 header: What Owen is doing now
-description: Here's what Owen was up to in October.
+description: Here's what Owen was up to in October, 2019.
 image: "/images/now-october.jpg"
+background: "/images/now-october.jpg"
 date: 2019-10-01 11:56:39 +0300
 ---
 ## Hello, Toronto!